Bachelor of Arts – Education

 My research culminated in an analysis of the role of English in Latin America and a critique on American volunteer English programs.
 Last summer, I filmed a documentary in Guatemala and Costa Rica interviewing students, teachers, and parents, both local and foreign, about their views on learning or teaching English and whether they believed it to be a form of linguistic imperialism or a necessary part of an inevitable fate, i.e. globalization.
 Through personal testimonies and research, I have come closer to understanding this complex dichotomy that is deeply entrenched in American history and foreign policy.
 To understand the implications of Americans teaching English abroad we must take a historical approach.

 Honors College Research Project

 Hamburg, Sarah K., "Linguistic Imperialism and Volunteer English Teaching: A Neo-colonial Practice?"
 (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 166.

 © Copyright 2017 Sarah K. Hamburg